-The human gut contains a vast variety of different bacteria.
-Most of the microflora is beneficial or even vital for the health of the intestine, as they compose the majority of the body’s immune system.
+The human gut contains a wide variety of different bacteria.
+Most of the useful intestinal microflora are beneficial or even vital for the health of the intestine, as they compose the majority of the body’s immune system.
 The microflora protects the organ from threatening (fully pathogenic) and conditionally pathogenic microbes.

 These procedures utilize the benefits of probiotics and prebiotics.
-Probiotics are essential bacteria that are very similar to those that inhabit our intestines, and they accelerate the growth of intestinal microflora with the assistance of prebiotics.
+Probiotics are essential bacteria that are very similar to those that inhabit our intestines, and they accelerate intestinal microflora’s growth with prebiotics’ assistance.

 Some foods contain Useful intestinal microflora bacteria.
 Food products like kefir and yoghurt usually include probiotics, while fruits & vegetables, oats, and brans contain essential nutritional fibre.
 However, this may not be enough to support the body.
 Besides, treating dysbacteriosis might require drugs or dietary supplements if the case is severe.

 Constipation is one of the most common symptoms of dysbacteriosis, although different cases of the illness determine the frequency of this digestive disorder.
 If constipation only occurs once or twice a day.
 However, extremely infrequent toilet visits (once every few days) are a huge concern, and it is vital to take action against it as soon as possible.